Sex and mindfulness

 We can also be compassionate to ourselves when things don’t go well or we have judgmental thoughts.
 Mindfulness is such a simple practice—and yet, for so many women, it can be truly transformational.

-Dr. Lori A. Brotto is a clinical psychologist, sex researcher and author of Better Sex Through Mindfulness, a groundbreaking approach to improving desire, arousal and sexual satisfaction.
+Author: Dr. Lori A. Brotto is a clinical psychologist, sex researcher and author of Better Sex Through Mindfulness, a groundbreaking approach to improving desire, arousal and sexual satisfaction.